 How Do You Get Emancipated Through a Court Order?

-If you're not married or enlisted in the military, or you're unable to get parental permission, you may file for a declaration of emancipation in court.
+If you're not married or enlisted in the military or unable to get parental permission, you may file for a declaration of emancipation in court.
 Some states (like Delaware and Maryland) don't allow for the emancipation of minors by court order.
 Other states require the minor to be at least 16.
-In California, for example, minors as young as 14 may become emancipated.
+For example, minors as young as 14 may become emancipated in California.

 States that allow for judicial emancipation will consider whether it serves the minor's best interests.
 The following considerations typically figure into the court's decision: